Creating the Best, Most Effective Pin Titles

 Kind of a no-brainer.
 Titles matter.

-How to write engaging pin titles
+How to write the most engaging pin titles

 The key is to create titles that leave the user wanting more.
 Think about what wording you can use that would make YOU, the user click on your pin.